markpluslabs/react-markplus/README.md

 ## Custom toolbar item

-Here is a sample to create an insert a customer toolbar item:
+Here is a sample to create and insert a custom toolbar item:

 ```tsx
 <MarkPlus